natecostello/van_two_point_oh/blog/2022-1-24-roof-rack-install/roof-rack-install.md

 2-20-22
 Maeasured, mocked up in garage, and mark angle for drill locations for solar and roof brackets.

 Note: for 5/16-18 into 2024-T4 Aluminum, this [site](https://www.torqueproductscanada.ca/torque_specs.html) and[fastenal](https://www.fastenal.com/content/merch_rules/images/fcom/content-library/Torque-Tension%20Reference%20Guide.pdf) guidance is 80 inch-pounds.
-Yield on 6061-T6 is about 85% of 2024-T4 so we'll back off to like 65 inch pounds.
+Yield on 6061-T6 is about 85% of 2024-T4 so we'll back off to like 65 inch-pounds.

 2-21-22
 Drilled all holes except aft brackets, and aft cross beams.